briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 2. Claude is learning to plan well.
 3. Claude repeats lots of information.
 4. Claude can get confused and stop on mildly complicated Rust types.
-5. Claude does not really understand Rust UFCS's requirements.
+5. Claude does not really understand Rust call semantics.
 6. Claude jams vectors all over the place.
 7. Claude can't follow a coding standard at all.